troessner/reek/CONTRIBUTING.md

 git checkout -b your_feature_or_fix_name
 ```

+Make sure you have read our [style guide](docs/style-guide.md) before you
+start contributing.

 Then start hacking and add new tests which make sure that your new feature works or
 demonstrate that your fix was needed; please also [write good commit
 messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).